-I don’t know about you, but we find popular sight-seeing locations can now be over-run by tourists, pricey to visit, and in some cases you have to book long in advance to gain access, especially in the busier summer seasons.
-Trying to see the object of your visit over a sea of mobile phone cameras and selfie sticks is quite disconcerting at times.
+I don’t know about you, but we find popular sight-seeing locations are now often over-run by tourists, pricey to visit, and in some cases you have to book a long way in advance to gain access, especially in the busier summer seasons.
+Trying to visit the Alhambra in Granada, Spain, for instance, can become a logistical challenge!
+And trying to see the object of your visit over a sea of mobile phones and selfie sticks is quite disconcerting at times.

-We’ve like that house sitting offers us a slower more relaxed way of traveling.
-If you enjoy traveling and also love having pets around, it could be the perfect solution for spending quality time in a destination, and getting a more insightful glimpse into the local culture.
+We like that house sitting offers us a slower, more relaxed way of traveling.
+If you enjoy getting away and also love having pets around, it could be the perfect solution for spending quality time in a destination.
+You’ll also get a more insightful glimpse into the local culture.

 More often than not, your house sitting holiday will be in a residential area away from the high prices and overcrowded hotels and B&B’s around major tourist sites.
 Tips you’ll get from the homeowners who know their area well, can sometimes far exceed the “popular” tourist traps.
 We’ve found many a place to visit, quiet beaches, and to die-for cafes, by chatting with other dog owners in local parks while pet sitting!